How to Manage Multiple Projects at the Same Time

-Learn how to manage multiple projects at the same time, by watching this project management tips and techniques video.
+Learn how to manage multiple ongoing projects, by watching this project management tips and techniques video.

 People actually laughed at me, but that’s the only tool I had back in the day.
 So now, thank goodness, we have other methods to do that, but what I wanted to share with you today are three tips for successful project planning before the kick-off, because what I found for myself is some of the most critical things that I can do in managing multiple projects is really setting things up correctly before the action begins.

 The first thing that can be done is defining in detail and resourcing as required for all the projects before you begin.
 So if you’re managing multiple projects, defining each one and resourcing each one before those projects begin.

 Number two, set up a way to track progress.
 So if you’re managing multiple projects and maybe, number one, your time is dispersed among multiple projects, but also it could be some of your team members are too.
 So having a way to effectively track not only your time, your tasks, but the other team members as well.

 Number three, managing for dependencies.
 Having a mechanism set up for managing dependencies and knowing when other critical milestones shift or other resources shift, knowing how those dependencies effect, not only your current project, but how they may affect the other ones.
 Typically in most organizations that I see where project managers are managing multiple projects, again, it’s for typically their core competency so the teams are on those same projects as well.